 Diversity & Inclusion

-Mr. Fatheree has experience in the acquisition and disposition of various classes of real estate assets, including shopping centers, office buildings, hotels and development properties, as well as multi-asset transactions.
-He represents lenders and borrowers in a range of financing transactions, including mortgage and asset-based loans, sale-leaseback transactions and loan assumptions, as well as in workouts and restructurings.
-Mr. Fatheree also represents landlords and tenants in a wide range of leasing transactions across multiple geographies and asset classes.
+George Fatheree is active in all aspects of the firm’s real estate practice and represents clients in a variety of complex real estate transactions, including the formation of numerous real estate joint ventures and private equity funds across all investment strategies and asset classes; the acquisition and disposition of various classes of real estate assets, including shopping centers, office buildings, hotels and development properties, as well as multi-asset, portfolio and corporate level transactions; numerous financing transactions, including single-asset and portfolio loans, mortgage and asset-based loans, loan syndications, sale-leaseback transactions and loan assumptions, as well as workouts and restructurings; and leasing transactions, including multi-asset master leases and ground leases, across multiple geographies and asset classes.

-Also an active pro bono attorney, Mr. Fatheree has worked on engagements including securing reparations for survivors of the Holocaust, representing charter schools in leasing and facilities development transactions, advising school districts on education reform issues and representing students with special needs to help them access educational support services.
+Also an active pro bono attorney, Mr. Fatheree has worked on engagements including securing reparations for survivors of the Holocaust; authoring a successful amicus curiae brief to California’s Supreme Court on behalf of students with diabetes who required medication while attending school; representing the Debbie Allen Dance Academy in various facilities and corporate matters; representing charter schools in leasing and facilities development transactions; advising school districts on education reform issues; representing students with special needs to help them access educational support services; and forming new tax-exempt organizations.

 J.D., Loyola Law School Los Angeles, 2007